UkuuPeople/ukuupeople-the-simple-crm/readme.txt

 4. UkuuPeople TouchPoints listing.

 == Changelog ==
+= 1.6.1 =
+* Fix for errors on some hosting environments.
 = 1.6.0 =
 * Major feature update.
 * Update dashlet for TouchPoints to display today forward instead of all Scheduled.